-Christmas Tress coming winter of 2016 Check out our FB page for updates!
+Christmas Tress coming this winter.
+Check out our FB page for updates!

 Do you sell eggs?
 Yes we do.
 However it is mainly seasonal since the hens don't typically lay much during the winter months.
 We are currently not taking new egg customers and have a wait list.
 We were going to expand our flock but put it on hold due to the Avian flu that was going around in 2015.